 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 Drink extra liquids to prevent dehydration.
 You will also need to replace fluid if you are vomiting or have diarrhea from cancer treatments.

-You will need to see your oncologist for ongoing treatment and follow-up.
+You will need to see your oncologist for ongoing treatment and to check for side effects of treatments.
 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.